flameaway/sonokai/README.md

 <h2>Installation</h2>

-If you are using nvim put this in your init.vim folder
+If you are using nvim put this in your init.vim

 ```
 Plug 'https://github.com/flameaway/sonokai'